jeancroy/FuzzySearch/readme.md

 --------------------------------
 Short answer: No. Medium answer: Sort of.
 Long answer: there's a whole section below about how we calculate a score.

-All this to say, this provide a different scoring than typical levenshtein distance, it migth be better or worse suited to your application.
+All this to say, this provide a different scoring than typical levenshtein distance, it might be better or worse suited to your application.
 For example in suggest-as-you-type scenario it might be better to show vague suggestion than nothing.
-For situation where we ask if two things are the same (preson, address, etc) it migth be better to have more strict positive matches.
+For situation where we ask if two things are the same (person, address, etc) it might be better to have more strict positive matches.

 What is LCS ?
 ----------------------
-Longest common substring.
-Shared character between two string in the rigth order. lcs(survey, surgery) = surey.
+Longest common sub-sequence.
+Shared character between two string in the right order. lcs(survey, surgery) = surey.

 Computer science often think similarity between two string in term of error (distance).
 And computational biology in term of matches.
 (We can view matching in Proteins, DNA, etc as a string problem).

-They are related but different problem and the bet of this project is that LCS could be useful for autocomplete scenario (with some help).
+They are related but different problem and the bet of this project is that LCS could be useful for auto-complete scenario (with some help).
 As a bonus it's often faster to compute.

 Basic usage